Fertilizer Management in Potatoes: Organic, Compost Manure, NPK, and Schedule

 Organic fertilizers

 Organic growers use a variety of fertilizers during the growing season after planting seed Potatoes.
-Using a cotton meal, bone meal, and green sand increases soil acidity and provides nitrogen, potassium, and phosphorus.
+Using cotton meal, bone meal, and green sand increases soil acidity and provides nitrogen, potassium, and phosphorus.
 In combination, kelp detects small amounts of minerals in food.
-When the soil is prepared for most vegetable crops, the fertilizer is added to the soil.
+When the soil is prepared for most vegetable crops, fertilizer is added to the soil.
 When the soil is ready from above, the fertilizer settles on top of the soil.

 In exchange for growing cover crops, many organic gardeners apply soil fertilizer and well-decomposed manure, such as chicken manure.
 Manure helps the soil retain moisture, and well-decomposed manure helps lower soil pH and increase nutrients.
 Compost and manure can be mixed with bone meal, greensand, and kelp to complete the fertilizer program before planting.
 After planting and digging the furrows, the manure mixture is added to the soil.